SwastikSharma150/SwastikSharma150/README.md

 ### Hi there 👋

-I am Swastik Sharma, currently in Seneca College and I aspire to be a software developer
+I am Swastik Sharma, currently studying in Seneca College and I aspire to be a software developer.
+I am open to any co-op/internship or project collaboration opportunities.

 * Currently working upon `C++`, `Javascript` & `HTML` based projects using a range of frameworks.
 * Currently learning `Java` & `C#`.